How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

 \subsubsection{Trade-offs}

-\begin{enumerate} \item \textbf{Overnight vs breaks during the night:} The main advantage of organizing a hackathon that takes place overnight is that participants have more time to work on their projects.
-Working overnight can however take a toll in that productivity can be expected to drop during the night and the following morning.
+\begin{enumerate}[leftmargin=0.5cm] \item \textbf{Overnight vs breaks during the night:} The main advantage of organizing a hackathon that takes place overnight is that participants have more time to work on their projects.
+Working overnight can, however, take a toll in that productivity can be expected to drop during the night and the following morning.
 Breaks during the night limit the available working time but allow for participants to get some rest and engage with activities beyond the hackathon.
-To address this tradeoff organizers might consider providing the option to work during the night by e.g. keeping the venue open but leave it to the participants whether they would like to take a break.
+To address this trade-off, organizers might consider providing the option to work during the night by, e.g., keeping the venue open but leaving it to the participants whether they would like to take a break.
 To avoid participants feeling social pressure to work during the night, organizers could also emphasize that it might be helpful to take a break or organize an activity that could reasonably mark the end of the hacking day such as a dinner. \item \textbf{Weekend vs during the week:} Organizing a hackathon during a weekend might make it more likely for people to participate since many projected participants can be expected to be busy during the week.
-It might not be advisable though to organize a hackathon for corporate employees during a weekend.
+It might not be advisable, though, to organize a hackathon for corporate employees during a weekend.
 Organizing a hackathon during the week might also provide access to stakeholders that will not be available during the weekend.
 To address this tradeoff, organizers could utilize a mixed format where the start of the hackathon is during the week and it ends during the weekend.
 This would allow participants to access stakeholders during the first crucial phases of a hackathon when ideas are formed. \item \textbf{Short vs long:} Deciding on the overall duration of a hackathon can be difficult.
 An event needs to be long enough for participants to be able to make progress on their projects, but it should not drag on endlessly because participants might lose interest.
-To refocus interest organizers could ask stakeholders to give talks, provide examples or otherwise engage participants with the theme of the event.
-Generally, it is not advisable though to drag an event on for too long.
-One of the characteristics of a hackathon after all is that it takes place over a limited time span.
-An overall hacking time of about 48 hours divided over multiple days has proved to be a good rule of thumb. \item \textbf{Time for work vs time for breaks:} Depending on the goals of the organizers it might be advisable to organize multiple breaks during each day for participants to be able to get away from hacking and socialize.
-Having many breaks will however cut into the time participants will have for their projects and might leave participants frustrated because they did not make sufficient progress.
-To address this tradeoff organizers could use breaks such as breakfast, lunch or dinner for participants to socialize. \end{enumerate}
+Moreover, short hackathons might also force teams to quickly decide on a project direction and start working early, while longer hackathons might lead to teams continuing discussions, which can compromise their artifact.
+Deciding too quickly might, however, also lead to teams working on solutions without understanding the problem they aim to address.
+Generally, it is not advisable, though, to drag an event on for too long.
+One of the characteristics of a hackathon, after all, is that it takes place over a limited time span.
+An overall hacking time of about 48 hours divided over multiple days has proved to be a good rule of thumb for in-person events.
+Online events typically need more time, as we will discuss below. \item \textbf{Time for work vs time for breaks:} Depending on the goals of the organizers, it might be advisable to organize multiple breaks during each day for participants to be able to get away from hacking and socialize.
+Having many breaks will, however, cut into the time participants will have for their projects and might leave participants frustrated because they did not make sufficient progress.
+To address this tradeoff, organizers could use breaks such as breakfast, lunch, or dinner for participants to socialize. \end{enumerate}